techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 - 'The patient is expected to be able to reintegrate over a period of 9 weeks.
 This is subject to change.'
 - 'The patient should not be expected to reintegrate at this time.'

-Again, the company doctor **isn't allowed** to share your medical information.
+Again, the company doctor **isn't allowed** to share your medical information without your consent.

 ## Who's allowed to know my medical information?